bala2it4u/dmh/README.md

 ## Extension for Visual Studio 2015/2017/2019 & 2019 community edition

-Follow all the simple steps once and you don't want to write any code after to test.
+Follow all the simple steps once and you don't want to write any code after to test your methods.

 Steps to follow:
 1. Download [DMH](https://marketplace.visualstudio.com/items?itemName=BalajiPriya.DebugMethodHelper) and install this extension for Visual studio 2015/2017/2019 & 2019 community edition, else open visual studio and open extensions window and search for DMH and download fist item.